Polidea/Polithings/uln2003/README.md

             }
         })

 // Close the ULN2003StepperMotor when all moves are finished.
-Otherwise close() will terminate current and pending moves. stepper.close()
+Otherwise close() will terminate current and pending rotations. stepper.close()
 ```

-You can call `move` method multiple times.
+You can call `rotate` method multiple times.
 All tasks will be queued and invoked synchronously on a separate thread.<br/>
 Remember, if you close ULN2003StepperMotor during the execution process you'll be notified about the error from the running task only.

 ### Sample usage of ULN2003